-- Category 1: No application required.
-(Submittal of the Category 1 Form at Appendix C is required.) - Category 2: Application required.
+- Category 1: Category 1 Notification Form required.
+Submittal of the Category 1 Notification Form at Appendix C to the Corps is required. - Category 2: Application required.
+Submittal of an application to the Corps is required and written approval from the Corps must be received.

 If you determine that your project is eligible for Category 1 no application to the Corps is required.
-However, you must submit the Category 1 Form (Appendix C) to the Corps.
+However, you must submit the Category 1 Notification Form (Appendix C) to the Corps.

-If your project is ineligible for Category 1, it may qualify for Category 2 or an Individual Permit and you must submit an application (see Page 3).
-The thresholds for categories 1 and 2 are defined in Appendix A. This GP does not affect the Corps Individual Permit review process or activities exempt from Corps regulation.
+If your project is ineligible for Category 1, it may qualify for Category 2 or an Individual Permit and you must submit an application (see Page 4).
+The thresholds for Categories 1 and 2 are defined in Appendix A. This GP does not affect the Corps Individual Permit review process or activities exempt from Corps regulation.